themoderngeek/speaking-clock/README.md

-# speaking-clock
+#Speaking clock

-A simple example of using quartz to trigger a job every 5 seconds
+The integration Branch is where the current working version from each post is located, this is the accumulation of work from each post.
+For the working version specific to each post there should be a link from the post to a branch.

-For more details see [my blog post on quartz](http://www.themoderngeek.co.uk/software-development/2015/01/19/quartz-scheduler-part-1.html)
+For more details see [my blog posts on quartz](http://www.themoderngeek.co.uk/software-development)